 Transfer students.
-Mid-Atlantic Christian University will grant transfer credit for comparable coursework completed at another college if: (1) that college is accredited by a body recognized by the Council for Higher Education Accreditation (CHEA), (2) the student is in good standing at that college, and (3) the coursework is relevant to the program of study the student wishes to enter at Mid-Atlantic Christian University.
+Mid-Atlantic Christian University will grant transfer credit for comparable coursework completed at another college if: (1) that college is accredited by a body recognized by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (DOE), (2) the student earned a grade of "C" or better in the course, and (3) the coursework is relevant to the program of study the student wishes to enter at Mid-Atlantic Christian University.
 If the institution is not accredited, courses may be transferred if it can be documented that they are relevant, represent collegiate coursework, and are taught by qualified faculty.